SubZtep/depth/packages/controller/README.md

 ## Components

-Installing packages Vue plugin create global component.
+Installing the Vue plugin of this package create global component.

 | Name                                    |     Test      | Description          |
 | --------------------------------------- | :-----------: | -------------------- |